DOCA Management Service Guide

 If set to

-fast(default), a quick test occurs but not accurate (any config can trigger this flag)
+fast(default), a quick test occurs but is not accurate (any config can trigger this flag)

 If set to